KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

 ### Prerequisites

-Kaboxer needs access to the docker daemon so you must ensure that your user has the required rights: it needs to be part either of the docker group (which has direct write access to the docker socket) or of the kaboxer group (which can get the required permissions with `sudo`).
+Kaboxer needs access to the Docker daemon so you must ensure that your user has the required rights: it needs to be part either of the `docker` group (which has direct write access to the Docker socket) or of the `kaboxer` group (which can get the required permissions with `sudo`).

-If you installed Kali 2020.4 or newer, the initial user created during installation should already be part of the kaboxer group and have the required privileges (you can check with `id`).
+If you installed Kali 2020.4 or newer, the initial user created during installation should already be part of the `kaboxer` group and have the required privileges (you can check with `id`).

 If your current user is not part of the `kaboxer` group, then you should